facebook/idb/fbsimctl/Documentation/Installation.md

 # Installation

-When building `fbsimctl`, you must be using Xcode 8 or greater.
+When building `fbsimctl`, you must be using Xcode 8 or greater ([but not Xcode 9 yet](https://github.com/facebook/FBSimulatorControl/issues/435)).
 Building with Xcode 7 is not supported.

 ## [Homebrew](http://brew.sh)